 - Has skin that doesn't flatten if pinched and released

-- Your diarrhea persists beyond two days without any sign of improvement
+- Your diarrhea lasts more than two days without improvement

-- You become dehydrated — as evidenced by excessive thirst, dry mouth or skin, little or no urination, severe weakness, dizziness or lightheadedness, or dark-colored urine
+- You become dehydrated — indicated by excessive thirst, dry mouth or skin, little or no urination, severe weakness, dizziness or lightheadedness, or dark-colored urine

 - You have severe abdominal or rectal pain